Councils have work to do ahead of new rules on accessible public sector websites due in 2019, show Better Connected test results

 Other criteria where more than a third of sites tested were marked down (but not sufficiently to fail) included criterion 2: good heading structure (63%), criterion 8: appropriate text alternatives for images (39%), and criterion 9: sufficient colour contrast (49%).
 36% of sites tested scored 7 on criterion 6, which requires clear labels and instructions for forms.
 This issue impacts blind users who use screen reading software.

 The accessibility of websites to people with disabilities, who account for around 15% of the UK population, is extremely important.
-It should be built-in to the design of websites and the third party systems they use (i.e. software that manage services people access via council websites, like library or planning or council tax management systems).
+It should be built-in to the design of websites and the third party systems they use (for example, software that manage services people access via council websites, like library or planning or council tax management systems).
 All forms and documents presented via websites should be accessible too, and videos, imagery and elements of the website that move, should be presented in ways that accommodate disabled people.

 Accessibility cannot be guaranteed by coders or third party site designers (although specifications for items they provide should require these to be accessible).
 Content editors need also to be aware of things they do that may introduce accessibility barriers, like adding images with no ‘alternative text’ or links like ‘click here’ that may not be meaningful when read out by a screen reader.